RealityBending/jobs/README.md

 - [ ] **The Structure of Indices of Heart Rate Variability (HRV)**.
 We have a [draft](https://neurokit2.readthedocs.io/en/latest/studies/hrv_structure.html) of a study that we'd like to improve.
 The goal is to use existing dataset to investigate the structure (using factor analysis and/or clustering) of HRV indices, to understand their nature and derive guidelines for their reporting.
     - *Skills that you will improve*: R, statistics (factor analysis, clustering), knowledge of ECG / HRV, paper writing.

 *Note that the amount of engagement and time you want to devote to such side-project is entirely up to you.
 As it is 100% based on self-engagement, we won't ask for any target goals, so no pressure.
-Joining our network and working on these things should always be interesting, useful to you, and fun.*
+Joining our network and working on these things should always be interesting (for you), useful (to you), and fun (for you... and us ☺️).*

 ----
 ## Closed calls